GeorgeMyller/curriculo_vaga_novo-curriculo2/novo_curriculo.tex adjust_resume_for_job_report.md

-I need the curriculum (`curriculum.tex` or `curriculum.pdf`) and the job description to complete this task.
-Please provide these files.
-The current error messages prevent me from accessing and processing the required information.
+I need the curriculum vitae (.tex file) and the job description to complete this task.
+Please provide these inputs.
+Once provided, I will generate the adjusted curriculum in LaTeX format and the `adjust_resume_for_job_report.md` file as requested.